 Students register for courses online through their EdNet account and are required to have their six-digit registration PIN which will be provided to them by their academic advisor.
-Students must have all holds taken care of prior to Registration.
+Students with a financial obligation to the university in the amount of \$1,000 or higher will be unable to register for classes.
+When the financial obligation has been satisfied, or the amount of the financial obligation is less than \$1,000, the student will be eligible to register for classes.
 Please refer to the "Withholding Diplomas, Official Transcripts or Registration" section of the catalog for additional information on which holds will prevent course registration.